|Date of Publication:||29/5/2018|

 Full cost courses

 Some courses are full cost and do not have any reduced fees.
-Please see the Learning for Everyone brochure for individual fee details.
+Please see the course guides on the booking system for individual fee details.

 Reduced tuition fees